-Absence among disadvantaged pupils was higher than their peers in 2021/22 and persistent absence higher.
+Absence among disadvantaged pupils was higher than their peers in 2022/23 and persistent absence higher.
 We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.
-We will continue to work with Wirral Attendance and build a partnership between the Holy catholic Family to support the improvement of our attendance data for disadvantaged pupils.
+We will continue to work with Wirral Attendance to support the improvement of our attendance data, including persistent absenteeism for disadvantaged pupils.